Anglers.com is here to make fishing more accessible.

 Wesley Littlefield – Contributing Author

 Wesley Littlefield lives in Northeast Oklahoma where he has spent the majority of his life in pursuit of the outdoors.

 Growing up he was introduced to several different styles of fishing by his dad.
 In college he joined the bass fishing team where he learned competitive fishing is not for him.

 However, he discovered how much he simply loved being on the water.

 He has followed in his fathers’ footsteps, introducing his wife and daughter to the incredible adventures the great outdoors offers!

-You can read all of Wes’s writing by visiting his author page.
+You can read all of his writing by visiting Wesley Littlefield’s author page.